ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 auto bag = noarr::bag(noarr::wrap(my_structure).template set_length<'x'>(size).template set_length<'y'>(size));
 ```

-Now, with a blob that holds the values, we can access these values by computing their offset in the blob:
+Now, with a *data* that holds the values, we can access these values by computing their offset in the *bag*:

 ```cpp
 // get the reference